 - Motion-activated floor lights

-- System monitors that display medication times, to ensure they are taken on time and properly
+- The system monitors that display medication times, to ensure they are taken on time and properly

 - Two-way intercoms for easy communication